vanHeemstraPublications/dev-to/articles/satellite_tailscale_series/satellite-tailscale-episode-01.md

 ---
-title: "🛰️ Satellite Tailscale — Episode 1: Your Personal Satellite Network"
+title: "Satellite Tailscale — Ep.1"
 published: false
 description: "What if your iPad Mini in a coffeeshop and your Mac Mini M4 at home were always connected, like satellites orbiting the same planet?
 Welcome to Tailscale."
 tags: tailscale, networking, vpn, security